danmayer/danmayer.github.com/_posts/2022-08-27-ownership-in-an-age-of-microservices.md

 * Tour of duty
 * Embedded expert

 These are all explained very well in a post [patterns of cross-team collaboration](https://blog.thepete.net/blog/2021/06/17/patterns-of-cross-team-collaboration/).
-I personally like team ownership acting as stewards of the long term vision and domain of services, influencing changes via an internal open-source model.
-The teams in these cases are similar to the primary contributors to open source projects.
+I personally like team ownership, acting as stewards of the long term vision and domain of services, and influencing changes via an internal open-source model.
+The team, in this model, plays a similar role to that of the primary contributors in an open source project.

-# Ownership, strong ownership takes time
+# Strong ownership takes time

 In the decomposed microservices world, I personally believe that having a team with a long history of knowledge building and maintaining an app will lead to better outcomes.
-The institutional knowledge of operating the service, feeds back into the development practices of the system.
-Learning how to avoid risk, anticipate needs, and more quickly and flexibly change and update the system over time.
-It also helps with communications, especially at times of incident response when everyone knows the team that owns an app and is confident that the team has deep knowledge of the system and will be able to support it.
+The institutional knowledge of operating the service feeds back into the development practices of the system (team?).
+Over time, the team learns how to mitigate risk, anticipate needs, and more quickly and flexibly change and evolve the system.
+Strong team ownership also helps with communication, especially during incident response as everyone knows which team owns an app, and is confident that the team also has deep knowledge of the system and will be able to support it.
 A stable relationship between business domain, services, and team brings clarity and shared knowledge of where responsibilities and vision for the domain belongs.
-In my last post, I explain how reorgs and diverging team names across systems causes [organizational drift](/management/2022/08/22/hr-org-dev-org) and confusion.
+In my last post, I will discuss how reorgs and diverging team names across systems causes [organizational drift](/management/2022/08/22/hr-org-dev-org) and confusion.

 # Who is responsible for the Distributed Monolith?

-One issue that comes up in microservices is the emergence of a distributed Monolith.
-As microservices have been around for a fairly long time at this point (in tech life cycles that is) there are places that have "legacy"  microservice systems, perhaps better called a distributed monolith.
-As a company first splits up a legacy monolith, they often make many learning mistakes (bad boundaries leading to distributed transactions) shortcuts (hello shared DB my old friend).
-The early set of services often have some winners that prove the value of well done extractions, as well as some less than ideal systems that make up a distributed monolith.
-The remains of the monolith that folks have failed to ever finish extracting.
+One issue that comes up in microservices is the emergence of a distributed monolith.
+As microservices have been around for a fairly long time at this point (in tech life cycles that is) there are places that have "legacy" microservice systems, perhaps better described as a distributed monolith.
+As a company first splits up a legacy monolith, they often make many learning mistakes, like setting up poor system boundaries which lead to distributed transactions, and taking shortcuts like sharing a database between multiple applications (hello shared DB, my old friend).
+The early set of services often have some winners that prove the value of well done extractions, as well as some less than ideal systems that make up a distributed monolith, the remains of the monolith that folks have failed to finish extracting.
 At some point, companies need to refactor, delete, and reduce the maintenance of microservices the same way companies end up building strategies to unravel or [modernize legacy monoliths, via Modular Monolith](https://shopify.engineering/shopify-monolith) and other techniques.

-The problem with the poorly extracted and very tightly coupled services is they don't have clear domain boundaries and often are difficult to build up strong ownership and historical knowledge of.
-These services end up with the same tragedy of the common issues of a large shared code base.
+The problem with poorly extracted and tightly coupled services is that they don't have clear domain boundaries and are often difficult to build up strong ownership and historical knowledge of.
+These services end up with the same tragedy of the commons issues of a large, shared code base.

 As part of any thinking about reorgs, considering these systems is key.
-The new structure should have more clear domain boundaries, and make future ownership of those clear.
+The new structure should have clear domain boundaries, and take future ownership of  these systems into account.
 A steering group, architects, etc can help think through high friction boundaries and make recommendations.
-Often, I see companies try to re-org only thinking about the new work, opposed to taking into account these hard to maintain poorly understood systems that create a lot of technical drag for any teams trying to own them, or any team that has feature requirements that have yet to be extracted out of these systems.
+Often, I see companies try to re-org only thinking about the new work, as opposed to taking into account these hard to maintain poorly understood systems.
+This creates a lot of technical drag on the team(s) trying to own them, as well as on any team that owns a feature that is yet to be extracted from these systems.
 If the reorg doesn't take this into account, it might make the situation worse by trying to brush these problem areas under a rug.

 [![Microservices Architecture Journey at Airbnb](https://miro.medium.com/max/700/1*IlxBthy_kQMJh3YgHabJlw.png)](https://medium.com/qe-unit/airbnbs-microservices-architecture-journey-to-quality-engineering-d5a490e6ba4f)
 > Reorgs and technology investments to help address confusing ownership at Airbnb